Christ's main gate is on St Andrew's Street.

 There are several Park and Ride sites located outside the city centre with frequent buses into Cambridge.
 We recommend that visitors use these facilities whenever possible as this works best for those arriving by car.

 Cambridge city centre is often very congested indeed, particularly around rush hours and school run times (around 3.30pm), when you tend to get stuck in a long queue.
-If you do decide to venture in, the closest car parks to Christ's are the Grand Arcade and Park Street, however do be aware that parking in Cambridge city centre car parks can be difficult (these city centre car parks are often full) and is also expensive.
+If you do decide to venture in, the closest car park to Christ's is the Grand Arcade or the Grafton Centre, however do be aware that parking in Cambridge city centre car parks can be difficult (these city centre car parks are often full) and is also expensive.

 - How to find us

 - Christ's College Map (this identifies staircases and public rooms)

 - Printable Cambridge map (showing the train station bottom right)

 School groups travelling by coach or minibus are advised to drop off in the Queens' Road Coach Drop-Off Layby (10 min stay only) and park the coach or minibus in Madingley Park and Ride.
 Please see details in the practical information for school visits.